DICTIONARY

 Return on investment is a performance measurement used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
 ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost.

-Standing for ‘Software as a Service’, products like Microsoft 365, Salesforce.com and Adobe Creative Cloud, are all SAAS products as you access them through the internet and typically pay a small monthly fee for the privilege.
+Standing for ‘Software as a Service’, products like Microsoft 365, Salesforce.com and Adobe Creative Cloud, are all SaaS products as you access them through the internet and typically pay a small monthly fee for the privilege.

 The ability to increase the speed, size or any other factor of a particular service.
 For example, if your business starts to grow rapidly, you’ll need to scale up your internet services to ensure reliable access for your growing team.